radianttap/EFI-Asus-ROG-Strix-B550-I/README.md

 ## Usage

-1. [Update `PlatformInfo/Generic` stuff](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) with your own, inside `config.plist`
+1. [Update `PlatformInfo/Generic` stuff](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) with your own, inside `config.plist`\
 2. Use your Ethernet’s MAC address for `ROM` value, as explained in the Dortania guide.

-Don’t leave it as all 0s.
+Don’t leave these settings as all zeros, iCloud and other Apple services will not work.

 ## Status

-*Everything* works except the usual AMD caveats.
+Intel Wi-Fi drivers I am using ([AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases) 2.3.0 alpha) don’t support niceties like AirDrop.
+On the other hand, Wi-Fi speed is way, way better than with common replacements like BCM94360NG.

 ## Notes